The Knight with the Falcon: Description

 Gilkinet, Paris, April 18, 1863, No. 85 (10,000 francs, bought in).

-Despite Hofstede de Groot's attibution, its status was called into question but recent studies claim The Crusader in Copenhagen is a sketch for this painting.
+Despite Hofstede de Groot's attribution, its status was called into question but recent studies claim The Crusader in Copenhagen is a sketch for this painting.
 The Copenhagen gallery agrees, stating "The same face appears in several paintings from the 1650s and 1660s.

 The Knight with the Falcon, KMS1384, (Statens Museum for Kunst).